Saeed Ahmad Akhtar

 Saeed Ahmad Akhtar was an Urdu poet, playwright and educationist.
 He published his first Urdu poetry collection Diyaar e Shab in 1976.
 The book got several awards including the Abbasin Arts Council Award for the best book of the year.
 He published 12 Urdu poetry collections and one English poetry collection.
 He also wrote many plays and documentaries for Pakistan television and Radio Pakistan.

 He was born on 3 March 1933 in Pishin, Pakistan.
 He completed his master's in English Literature from Peshawar University in 1958 and then master's in Urdu Literature from the same university in 1965.
-After working as a lecturer and professor of English in the provincial Education Department since 1954, he joined the West Pakistan Civil Service in 1968 as Assistant Political Officer.
-He served in many Districts of Khyber Pakhtunkhwa as Assistant Commissioner, Deputy Commissioner and Additional Commissioner for 22 years, he retired in 1990.
+After working as a lecturer and professor of English in the provincial Education Department from 1954 onwards, he joined the West Pakistan Civil Service in 1968 as Assistant Political Officer.
+He served in many Districts of Khyber Pakhtunkhwa as Assistant Commissioner, Deputy Commissioner and Additional Commissioner for 22 years.
+He retired in 1990.

-He belonged to Kulachi Khyber Pukhtunkhwa and permanently settled in Dera Ismail Khan, Khyber Pakhtunkhwa.
-Poetry, music and educational social work have been the passion of his life.
-"Love for all and hatred for none" has been the moving forces of his life.
+He belonged to Kulachi, Khyber Pukhtunkhwa and permanently settled in Dera Ismail Khan, Khyber Pakhtunkhwa.
+Poetry, music and educational social work remained the passion of his life.
+"Love for all and hatred for none" was the moving force of his life.
 He remained a member of syndicate and selection board of the Gomal University for years.
-Saeed Ahmad Akhtar has participated in various symposia in Pakistan and abroad.
+Saeed Ahmad Akhtar participated in various symposia in Pakistan and abroad.
 He died on 20 August 2013.